An exceptional locus in the perfect compactification of $A_g$

-Over $\Z[1/3]$ we work at level $3$, and then look at the Grassmannian that parametrizes the spaces of quadrics that pass through the $3\Theta$ image.
-Since a degree $3$ elliptic curve cannot be recovered from the quadrics that contain it, this performs a similar function of ``losing elliptic factors''. \end{proof} \end{proposition}
+Over $\Z[1/3]$ we work at level $3$.
+There is a normalized projective space $\P^{3^g-1}$ such that, given $(X,\theta)$, $X$ is embedded in $\P^{3^g-1}$ via $\vert 3\theta\vert$.
+Let $Gr$ denote the Grassmannian of quadrics in $\P^{3^g-1}$.
+Then to $(X,\theta)$ associate the point $P_{(X,\theta)}$ in $Gr$ that corresponds to the space of quadrics that pass through the image of $X$ in $\P^{3^g-1}$.
+Since curve of genus $1$ and degree $3$ cannot be recovered from the quadrics that contain it (there are no such quadrics), this association defines a morphism $\sA_{g;3}^{part}$ that performs a similar function of ``losing elliptic factors''. \end{proof} \end{proposition}

 So pick $r\ge 2$ and consider $L_g$ on the inverse image $\pi^{-1}(A_{g-r})$, where $A_{g-r}$ is regarded as a stratum in $A_g^{Sat}$.
 The closure $\sZ_r$ of $\pi^{-1}(A_{g-r})$ in $\sA_{g}^P$ is a finite union of irreducible components $\bsX_{r,\tau}$ as above.
 Note that $\sZ_r=\pi^{-1}(A_{g-r}^{Sat})$, as already pointed out.